 Peas are a cool season crop with planting taking place from winter through early summer depending on location.
-The seeds may be planted as soon as the soil temperature reaches 50 degrees F (10 degrees C), with the plants growing best at temperatures of 55 degrees F to 65 degrees F (13 degrees C to 18 degrees C), and outside versus in greenhouses.
+The seeds may be planted as soon as the soil temperature reaches 50 ° Fahrenheit (10 ° Celsius), with the plants growing best at temperatures of 55 ° Fahrenheit to 65 ° Fahrenheit (13 ° Celsius to 18 ° Celsius), and outside versus in greenhouses.

 Dry pea seedlings can withstand considerable frost exposure without damage.
 If damage does occur and the main shoot is killed, new shoots will originate from nodes below the soil surface.
 Dry peas also prefer slightly acidic, well-drained soils.